-- If you have modules outstanding with a total credit value of 24 (excluding Visual Arts modules), you can only register for the fourth year of the Visual Arts programme with the Department's permission. - There is no second examination opportunity available for modules in the programme BA (Visual Arts) in which the class mark functions as a final mark.
+• If you have modules outstanding with a total credit value of 24 (excluding Visual Arts modules), you can only register for the fourth year of the Visual Arts programme with the Department's permission.

 The programme and all related subject modules are presented on the Stellenbosch campus.